ben10js/statistical-word-embedding-korean/README.md

 - **OOV Handling (Optional Add-on)**: Only when a query is completely absent from the internal space, an **External Bridge (FastText)** is consulted to find a "proxy word" that *does* exist internally, preserving the user-centric search loop.

 ## Results
-- **Authentic Associations**: Successfully retrieves notes based on the user's specific context (e.g., retrieving project notes via abstract concepts like "Structure" or "Flow") rather than general dictionary definitions.
+- **Authentic Associations**: Retrieves top-k words list based on the user's specific context rather than general dictionary definitions.
-- **Transparency**: Unlike black-box neural networks, the retrieval logic is mathematically transparent (Linear Algebra), allowing full traceability of why two words are considered similar.
+- **Transparency**: Unlike black-box neural networks, the retrieval logic is transparent(user's choice, linear algebra), allowing full traceability of why two words are considered similar.
 - **Efficiency**: The entire indexing and retrieval pipeline runs instantly on a standard CPU.

 ## How to run